 The question of enlargement was expected to come up at the June EU Council.
 Can the Minister say whether it did?
 I listened carefully to the debate in this House on the summit Statement eight days ago but did not hear any indication that there was such a discussion.
 The Leader of the House said that the,

-“European Council focused on climate change, disinformation and hybrid threats, external relations and what are known as the EU’s ‘top jobs’.—[Hansard, 24/6/19; col. 979.]
+“European Council focused on climate change, disinformation and hybrid threats, external relations and what are known as the EU’s ‘top jobs’.—[Official Report, 24/6/19; col. 979.]

 and I gather that they still have problems over the last item.
 So was progress made on enlargement at the June Council, or has that discussion been relegated to September?